How to Help a Loved One With Addiction: A Guide for Families

 - Cravings, meaning strong physical and psychological urges to use.

-What’s the Difference Between Helping and Enabling?
+What’s the Difference Between Helping and Enabling a Family Member?

 Enabling is a way of accommodating your loved one’s addiction that protects them from fully experiencing the consequences of their actions.
 Enabling is counterproductive because it allows the person to continue to live irresponsibly and perpetuates the addiction.2